poe-tool-dev/dat-schema/README.md

   Example `BaseItem: BaseItemTypes`

-- Using a matching value (like in relational databases)
+- Using a matching value in column (like in relational databases)

   Example `SkillId: ActiveSkills @ref(column: "Id")`